WantClue/nmap-data-extraction/README.md

-# NMAP XML to PostgreSQL Databse Importer
+# NMAP XML to PostgreSQL Database Importer

 ## This is a proof of concept for extract Data from an nmap scan into a postgresDB